schlangens/scottschlangen.com/content/cv.md

 - 🐱 GitHub: [schlangens](https://github.com/schlangens)
 - 💼 LinkedIn: [scottschlangen](https://linkedin.com/in/scottschlangen)

-A driven cybersecurity professional with a strong background in IT, transitioning from law enforcement to NOC/SOC operations and cloud security.
+A driven cybersecurity professional with a strong background in IT, transitioning from law enforcement in 2012 to NOC/SOC operations as well as cloud security.
 Currently pursuing a Bachelor’s in Cloud Computing, I am committed to continuous learning and innovation in cybersecurity, with plans to advance into a Master’s in Information Assurance.

 ## Career Experience